rubenacevedo3/cpp-RoboDogVoiceController/readme.md

 Point of Caution:

 For the Demo to work, pre-recorded text files from the microphone module were used to create a microphone stub module.
 The way the demo gets away with “listening” is that the pre-recorded text files get inputted to the voice controller randomly.
 In addition, the robot’s motion module is also a stub class.
-The stub motion module will output text in the form of “**<action>**”  to show that the voice controller sent a motion command  and it is being successfully executed by the  robot.
+The stub motion module will output text in the form of “**<insert motion here>**” to show that the voice controller sent a motion command and it is being successfully executed by the robot.

 ## SIP Code Development Process